Frequently asked questions

 What is Track Tutor?

-A multitrack audio learning web app for choirs, vocal ensembles, and instrumental groups.
+A multitrack audio learning web app for choirs, vocal ensembles, and other musical groups.
 You upload up to six tracks per song and control the gain on each independently, so members can isolate their part while still hearing the others.

 Who is it for?